MatthijsvdWielen/firely-docs-simplifier/implementation_guide/create_your_first_ig.rst

 You can also save your FQL statements in order to re-use them on different pages and even in different projects.
 In the IG editor, the option for saving your custom snippets is available.
 This will save your statements in a .snippet.md file which is than usable within every IG page in that specific project.
 The .snippet.md file(s) can be downloaded and uploaded in different projects to use them across your organization.

  .. image:: ../images/IGEditorSnippets.png

+It is also possible to use HTML style tags to embed FQL code in your page.
+For that you can use the following tags: ``<fql>``.

 Pagelink using page topic
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-With the `pagelink` command you can create a link to a different page in your Implementation Guide:
+With the ``pagelink`` command you can create a link to a different page in your Implementation Guide:

 .. code-block::